-Fred Smith, the CEO of Federal Express once coined remarked that harnessing discretionary effort was the great challenge for all organizations.
-By that he meant, the there is a floor of performance that is close to the minimum once needs to do to prevent disciplinary actions and potential termination.
-On the other hand, there is a ceiling level of performance that one is capable of when an employee is properly motivated.
-The difference between these two states is the value added provide by good manager and supervisors
+Fred Smith, the CEO of Federal Express, once said that harnessing discretionary effort was a tremendous challenge for all organizations.
+By that, he meant there is a performance floor close to the minimum one needs to do to prevent disciplinary actions and potential termination.
+On the other hand, one can achieve a ceiling level of performance when an employee is motivated correctly.
+The difference between these two states is the value-added provided by good managers and supervisors.

-Unskilled supervisors rely too much on their authority and too much on the power of fear to get things done.
-This is not a problem when people is shoving dirt, but it the kiss of death in operational environments.
+Unskilled supervisors rely too much on their authority and the power of fear to get things done.
+It’s not a problem when people shovel dirt, but it is the kiss of death in operational environments.

-But in organizations that have been around for a few years, a very interesting thing happens—dry rot sets in.
+But in organizations that have been around for a few years, a fascinating thing happens—dry rot sets enters.
 There are many symptoms, some of which we have presented below:

-Symptoms of Dry Rot Early In Organizational Life Cycle (.pdf file 276 kb)
+Signs of Dry Rot Early In Start-ups (.pdf file 276 kb)

 That’s why many companies have different types of programs relating to organizational development in place.